timvisee/ffsend/IDEAS.md

 - Release binaries on GitHub
 - Ubuntu PPA package
 - Move API URL generator methods out of remote file class
+- Prompt if a file download password is required